 Can I move myself?
 Of course you can!
 You can also replace your own vehicle’s transmission, rewire your house, and preform your own hip replacement.
 Wait, no- never mind… maybe you CAN, technically… but SHOULD you?
 Moving is one of those things in life, especially when relocating longer distances, that is best left to the professionals.

 What’s the difference between an Online Quote and an In Home Estimate?
 Usually the difference is accuracy.
 An online quote relies on you, the customer, to put everything you own into an inventory form and your quote is based on that.
-An In Home Estimate is preformed by a Certified Move Consultant at Stewart Moving & Storage, who is trained, plus has years of experience, knowing how much room your items will take on a truck, how many movers is best to have do the job based not only on your items and home layout, but also on time of year and how far away the truck will need to park!
+An In Home Estimate is preformed by a Professional Move Consultant at Stewart Moving & Storage, who is trained, plus has years of experience, knowing how much room your items will take on a truck, how many movers is best to have do the job based not only on your items and home layout, but also on time of year and how far away the truck will need to park!

 How far in advance do I need to contact a moving company?
 If you need to move in late spring or summer, the earlier the better!
 As soon as you know you WILL be moving, even if you don’t have your new address yet.
 2 months notice will allow you to get on the schedule on your preferred day, reserve your move team, before the moving company books up.
 If you are moving in winter, a month’s notice (or even a few weeks in some cases) is plenty of time to plan and reserve your move.